What is food waste?

 Where can you recycle food waste?

-In Devon all areas, apart from Exeter City and Plymouth City, collect food waste using special food waste bins.
+In Devon all areas, apart from Plymouth City (Exeter City is rolling out food waste collections), collect food waste using special food waste bins.
 To find out more about what you can recycle and where it is recycled in your area click here.

 Zero Waste Lunches